kodosenpai/sushigame/README.md

 Just a lil game where you generate a sushi order and you have to fulfill it with ingredients and stuff

+## Cool feature ideas

+- You can run out of ingredients
+- You have to order more ingredients with delivery boy

 # Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).